w3f/messaging/paying/channels.md

  - Reveal: m = b/a
  - Verify: e(A^m, X_2) = e(B, g_2)

+This is insecure for the signer because the BLS connection requires they hash to the curve somewhere.

-We should attempt to do the same without pairings but the following is insecure due to not using any hash function ala Schnorr:
+We should attempt to do the same without pairings by understanding the weaknesses of blind Schnorr signatures and trying to construct a rerandomizable token scheme.
+We expect the hash function makes this impossible however.
+In particular, the following is insecure due to not using any hash function ala Schnorr:

  - Issuer key:  X := g^x
  - Propose:  A := g^a  B' := g^b  m = b/a